353words/stocks/README.md

 84 }
 ```

-Listing 5 shows how to build the URL to fetch the CSV.
+Listing 5a shows how to build the URL to fetch the CSV.
 The final URL looks like:

+**Listing 5b: URL**
 ```
 https://query1.finance.yahoo.com/v7/finance/download/MSFT?period1=1609286400&period2=1640822400&interval=1d&events=history
 ```
-On line 75 we use `fmt.Sprintf` and `url.PathEscape` to create the first part of the URL (up to `?`).
-On lines 76 to 80 we create the query part of the URL using a `url.Values`.
-Finally on line 83 we return the full URL.
+On line 75, we use `fmt.Sprintf` and `url.PathEscape` to create the first part of the URL (up to `?`).
+On lines 76 to 80, we create the query part of the URL using a `url.Values`.
+Finally on line 83, we return the full URL.

 **Listing 6: Getting the Data**
 ```
 86 // stockData returns stock data from Yahoo! finance 87 func stockData(symbol string, start, end time.Time) (Table, error) {